 Disclaimer: The author had visited Chittorgarh Fort with her family a few years ago.
 The article is a narrative of her personal experience.
+Also, this post contains a few affiliate links.
+If you click on them to make a purchase, we may earn a small commission at no extra cost to you.
 Read about our editorial policies.

 A trip to Rajasthan remains incomplete without a visit to the historical fort of Chittorgarh.
 This majestic 7th-century fort is one of Asia’s largest and was declared a UNESCO World Heritage site in the year 2013.